0xB0BAFE77/JSON_AHK/README.md

 }
 ```

-A reviver lets the user interface with the parser during run time.
+A reviver lets the user interact with/"tap into" the parser during run time.
-You're given the ability to see every key:value pair as it's parsed.
+Using a reviver function, you're given the ability to see every key:value pair as well as the value's type (string/number/true/false/null).
-The reviver allows you to make changes to the data or flat out omit it from the obj.
+The reviver allows you to make alter or omit the data from the object being built.
-It's designed to work similarly to JavaScript's parse(json, reviver) function.
+It's designed to work similarly to JavaScript's `parse(json, reviver)`.

 To use a reviver, make a function and give it 4 parameters to receive from the parser.
 `reviver_func(p1_key, p2_value, p3_value_type, p4_remove)`